matchesfashion/acme-supermarket/README.md

 - Buy-one-get-one-free: applies only to Fruit Tea
 - Bulk-buy: the unit price for Strawberries drops to £4.50 when there are three or more of them in the basket

-The user should be able to see all the items in their basket and the basket total.
-Items should animate in when added to the basket.
+The basket should be able to calculate the correct basket total.

 ## Test Data